Binazirfarokhi/Security-work-Langara/README.md

 Password manager :
 password manager is criticla for protecting sensitive informatioon in online accounts Use your organizations's approved password manager to securly create store and manage your password in a single place.
+AI chatbox:
+cyber criminal :
+sharing post on social media, they will try to leanr about you USing PAB : help organization for PAB,